Harold-Anderson/acfo/src/content/post/0014-is-your-business-strong.md

 ### It is about the product

-Once you have decided on a product to sell, the trajectory of the company is basically set.
+Once you have decided on a product to sell, the trajectory of the brand is basically set (barring execution blunders).
 A talented, well-funded, or experienced staff cannot compensate for a bad product.
 Likewise, good products will often generate so much demand that the company will be able to attract talent and capital.

 ### What doesn't matter